Identifying, tracking and fixing your most frequently repeated trading mistakes is THE fastest way to get profitable. Period.

 Use a Trading Log to make fewer mistakes …

 The chart above shows the breakdown of trading mistakes I made last year split between each Deadly Sin.
 As you can see, my most common mistake is moving my profit target – I get scared out of trades too quickly.
 Resolution for 2010: hold out for my profit target and if I’ve got a “runner” (break out into trend move) then increase the profit target and exit on an “End of Trend” warning signal.

-Since I started trading I’ve always kept a trading log.
-In the early years the trade log just recorded the result of each trade – mostly swing trades and so not too difficult.
+Since I started trading I’ve always kept a Trade Log.
+In the early years the log just recorded the result of each trade – mostly swing trades and so not too difficult.
 I then started to keep more detailed notes about lessons learned from each trade, how I felt about the trade, what to remember for next time.
-Frankly, this became too onerous and I hardly ever reviewed the trade log.
+Frankly, this became too onerous and I hardly ever reviewed it.

 These days I keep it simple.
 I record the daily total of my day trades (total points, number of trades and number of contracts) and also keep track of my swing trades.
 Then each day I evaluate every trade against my 7 Deadly Sins.
 Obviously the goal is to make fewer and fewer mistakes over time.

-I track it all in a spreadsheet trade log with 1 line for each day.
+I track it all in an Excel spreadsheet with 1 line for each day.
 The spreadsheet then automatically calculates a running total of my trading profit and 7 Deadly Sins performance.
-This way it's pretty straightforward to see how I'm doing against my annual dollar target and highlight my most common trading mistakes.
+This way it’s pretty straightforward to see how I’m doing against my annual dollar target and highlight my most common trading mistakes.

 Here are instructions for using the simple Trading Log that you can download below.

 Input your starting assumptions …

 Start by filling out the Starting Assumptions tab.
 In the first section, input your starting date, Emini point value ($50 for S&P500 Emini, ES) and actual brokerage costs per “round trip” (entry and exit).